andistrasser/AoE2ScenarioStringEditor/README.md

 ## Known Issues

 - Opening scenarios of different versions in the same instance doesn't work at the moment.
+This issue is caused by the AoE2ScenarioParser library and will be fixed in the future.
 (Workaround: Close AoE2ScenarioStringEditor, reopen it and it will work again)
-- Opening scenarios which contain cinematics (concerns some scenarios ported from AoK or HD) doesn't work at the moment.

-Both issues are caused by the AoE2ScenarioParser library and will be fixed in the future.

 ## Changelog